burakbrnc/demo-streaming-react/README.md

     One CSS file and Vite’s asset URLs keep styling straightforward, Clear, minimal, nothing extra.
 - Are there any improvements you could make to your submission?
+    I think I could've added a search feature and different
 - What would you do differently if you were allocated more time?
     Maybe adding animations and search bar would come to my mind